Farm Financial Assessment

 - summarise what factors are affecting your financial position

-- fill out a report of the potential position of your farm, and
+- fill out a report of the potential position of your farm

 - offer their qualified opinion of its long term viability

-The Farm Financial Assessment Companion Guide on the Department of Agriculture website provides lots of advice.
+The Farm Financial Assessment Companion Guide on the Department of Agriculture and Water Resources website provides lots of advice.

 On completion of the assessment

-Once you’ve completed your assessment, your advisor will issue you with an invoice for their services.
+Once you’ve completed your assessment, your adviser will issue you with an invoice for their services.
 They should make the invoice out to the Department of Human Services.

-Return your completed voucher and invoice or receipt of payment to us:
+Return your completed voucher and invoice or receipt of payment to us either by:

 Rural and Climate Change Services